FAD Tools Frequently Asked Questions

 EPRI Full Scale Foundation Tests Predicted Moment Capacity at δ = 0.04B

 The software has been designed for ease of use.
 It is up to the engineer of record, however, to verify the model, the geotechnical properties, loads, and performance parameters are appropriate for the given design case.
 The User's Guide contains information on the assumptions and limitations of the FAD program.
-If you have any questions please contact support.
+If you have questions on the use of the software please contact support.
 If you are interested in further training, please contact us.

 Training classes are designed for the specific needs of our clients.
 Please contact us for a training quote.
 Direct questions about the program can be answered through our support team.
 Please contact us at anytime by email at support@fadtools.com.
 We also offer a Users Group meeting periodically to cover aspects of the FAD program for all active subscribers to the maintenance program.